mkuklewski/sea_upython/README.md

 then the "generate.sh" script generates the code providing access to the complex tree of blocks and registers created in the FPGA.
 Finally the "build.sh" script builds the FPGA configuration bitstream using the Vivado tool (it must be in path!).

-I have installed the MicroPython to the SEA board with the following procedure:
+I have installed the MicroPython to the SEA board with the following procedure(for Windows user - change "/dev/ttyUSB1" to proper "COM" port):

     wget https://micropython.org/resources/firmware/esp32-idf3-20191220-v1.12.bin
     esptool.py --chip esp32 --port /dev/ttyUSB1 erase_flash